Sarah and Todd share how much sleep they often get and what they use to wake up in the morning.

 I am alway paranoid about being late.

-A person who is paranoid is extremely worried about somthing.
+A person who is paranoid is extremely worried about something.
 Notice the following:

 - The farmers are paranoid about the weather.